-The state of each concurroid is divided into three components $[self \mid joint \mid other]$ .
+The state of each concurroid is divided into three components [self | joint | other].
 The joint component describes shared state that all threads can change.
 The self and other components are owned by the observing thread, and its environment, respectively, and may be changed only by its owner.
-If there are two threads $t_1$ and $t_2$ operating over a state, the proof of $t_1$ will refer by self to the private state of $t_1$ , and by other to the private state of $t_2$ , and the roles are reversed for $t_2$ .
-This thread-specific, aka. subjective, split into self, joint and other is essential for making the proofs insensitive to the number of threads forked by the global program, and the order in which this is done [Ley-Wild and Nanevski 2013].
-We also note that the self and other components have to be elements of a PCM, i.e., a set $\mathbb U$ with an associative and commutative join operation $\bullet$ , and a unit element $\mathbb 1$ .
+If there are two threads t_1 and t_2 operating over a state, the proof of t_1 will refer by self to the private state of t_1 , and by other to the private state of t_2 , and the roles are reversed for t_2 .
+This thread-specific, aka. subjective, split into self, joint and other is essential for making the proofs insensitive to the number of threads forked by the global program, and the order in which this is done [33].
+We also note that the self and other components have to be elements of a PCM, i.e., a set \mathbb{U} with an associative and commutative join operation \bullet , and a unit element $\mathbb{1}$.
+PCMs enable general and compositional representation of threadowned state (auxiliary or real), which can be split between parallel threads [33].
+Intuitively, commutativity and associativity account for those of a parallel composition of threads, and partiality captures the fact that not all splits/combinations of state are valid.

-All three components may contain real state, i.e. heap, or auxiliary state [Lucas 1968; Owicki and Gries 1976], which is kept for logical specification, but is erased before execution.
+All three state components of a concurroid may contain real state, i.e. heap, or auxiliary state [35, 42], which is kept for logical specification, but is erased before execution.
 In the case of the span procedure, the joint component is the heap encoding the graph to be spanned, as described above.
 The self and other components are auxiliary state, consisting of sets of nodes (i.e., pointers) marked by the observing thread and its environment, respectively.
-These components are elements of a PCM of sets with disjoint union $\cup$ as $\bullet$ , and the empty set as the unit.
-Thus, self $\bullet$ other is the set of marked nodes of the graph in joint.
+These components are elements of a PCM of sets with disjoint union \cup as \bullet , and the empty set as the unit.
+Thus, $self \bullet other$ is the set of marked nodes of the graph in joint.

 Transitions of a concurroid are binary relations between states.
-They describe the state modifications that threads may do, if they are to respect the agreement represented by the concurroid.
-The concurroid for span, named SpanTree in the sequel, has two non-trivial transitions, which we call marknode\trans and nullify\trans.
+They describe the state modifications that the threads are allowed to do.
+The concurroid for span, named SpanTree in the sequel, has two non-trivial transitions, which we call marknode_trans and nullify_trans.
 Additionally, every concurroid has the trivial identity transition idle.
-A thread performs marknode\trans when it successfully marks a node.
+A thread performs marknode_trans when it successfully marks a node.
 Whenever the bit m of a node x is set, the pointer x is also added to the auxiliary self state of the thread that performed the operation.
 Thus, the self component correctly tracks the nodes marked by a thread.
-A thread performs nullify\trans when it removes an edge out of a marked node.
-However, this transition can only be taken in states in which x is in the self component; thus, only a thread that marked x can take this transition.
+A thread performs nullify_trans when it removes an edge out of a marked node.
+However, this transition can only be taken in states in which x is in the self component; thus, only a thread that previously marked x can take this transition.